VasuJoshi700/Taxi-Fare-prediction/README.md

 # Investigating the null values
 In this data set there are not any null values but there are some records that contain zeros and negative values

-# Conducting investigation for outliers
+# Conducting Investigation for Outliers
 There are outliers in Geographical coordinates and in number of passenger traveling

-## Outlier treatment of Geogrphical coordinates
+## Outlier Treatment of Geogrphical Coordinates
 Geographical cordinates of Newyork is:{40.7128° N, 74.0060° W} any cordinates out of the above range are consider as outside from the city and treated as an outliers capping the pickup latitude and longitude and dropoff latitude and longitude according to the geographical coordinates of NYC i.e {40.7128° N, 74.0060° W}